 As these are funded by local Trusts / Health boards, they will not be affected by changes to the curriculum.
 If a unit is able to provide both Level 4 and a post-CCT Fellowship in a particular SIA, the post-CCT fellowship will continue in their current form.

 At Level 4 training, two SIAs may be done simultaneously or sequentially.
 This will very much depend on the logistics of the timetable that can be created for that post.
-Similarly, any restrictions to the combinations will be guided by the indicative time required and the ability of the unit/region to provide the required timetable for training (for example, it may be extremely difficult to do Level 4 in Oculoplastics and Paediatric Ophthalmology as the indicative time is 18 months and 12 months respectively).
+Similarly, any restrictions to the combinations will be guided by the indicative time required and the ability of the unit/region to provide the required timetable for training (for example, it may be extremely difficult to do Level 4 in Oculoplastics and Paediatric Ophthalmology as the indicative time is up to 18 months and 12 months respectively).

 Generally, they would get an Outcome 3 at their ARCP, and would be given additional time to achieve the required competencies.